 - Tsavo West National Park (POIPOS: Mtito Andei Gate).

 The Safari Card can be issued as a personalised or temporary card.
 The personalised version is for those who want to enjoy the convenience of owning a card permanently.

 Temporary cards, on the other hand, are suitable for one-off park visitors.
-The visitor has to visit the respective park headquarter offices on the day they plan to visit to pick their card and top up for the visit.
+The visitor has to visit the respective park headquarters offices on the day they plan to visit to pick up their card and top up for the visit.
 The temporary card has to be surrendered at the gate when exiting the park.

 The 2 cards above can be issued as any of 8 types that exist but we have listed 7 here because one is issued only to KWS staff and therefore not relevant to the visitor:

 - Tour Operator Card: is a personalised Safari Card issued to Tour Operator companies who have applied, and have been certified by KWS.

 - Citizen Card: is issued to East African citizens of Uganda, Tanzania, Burundi, Rwanda and Kenya and can be personalised or temporary.
 To qualify for this card visitors need to show proof of citizenship such as a National Identity card or valid Passport on each visit.
 A driving license does not qualify as evidence of citizenship.
 Children from the age of 3 to 17 years accompanying such visitors are served using adult cards.